AdaCore/ada_language_server/README.md

 You can explicitly deactivate the emission of diagnostics, via the `"ada.enableDiagnostics"` key.
 By default, diagnostics are enabled.

+The language server is able to edit Ada comments while executing `textDocument/rename` request.
+To enable this just set `ada.renameInComments` setting to `true`.

 By default, the server indexes the source files after loading a project, to speed up subsequent requests.
 This behavior can be controlled via the `"ada.enableIndexing"` flag in this request.